russpj/GolfTee/README.md

 This should execute a series of tests, one in verbose mode

-I have not verified that this is actually outputting the expected results.
+I believe that this is actually outputting the expected results.

 Method:
 	This uses a backtracking solver [Solve()] implemented as a python generator